Note: If you are running Puppet Enterprise version 3.0 or later, you do not need to install PuppetDB, as it is already installed as part of PE.

 Notice: Applied catalog in X.XX

-Note: If Puppet doesn’t have a valid certificate when PuppetDB is installed, you will have to run the SSL config script and edit the config file, or manually configure PuppetDB’s SSL credentials before the Puppet master will be able to connect to PuppetDB.
+Note: If Puppet doesn’t have a valid certificate when PuppetDB is installed, you will have to run the SSL config script and edit the config file, or manually configure PuppetDB’s SSL credentials before the Puppet Server will be able to connect to PuppetDB.

 If you didn’t already use it to install Puppet, you will need to enable the Puppet Platform package repository